School of Education

 Applicants should be aware of the Core Belief Statements of the School of Education.

 Students will be admitted to the program once a year.
+Review of applications will begin on January 27th.
 A cohort of 12 students will be admitted each spring/summer to the elementary special education program and a cohort of 12 students will be admitted each spring/summer to the secondary special education program.
 Applications will be accepted until each cohort is filled.
 After students are interviewed, a list of recommended students goes to the URI Graduate Admissions Office for formal approval.

 If you have questions, please contact Dr. Joanne Eichinger at 401 874-7420 or firstname.lastname@example.org, or Marsha Mott at 401 874-4068 or email@example.com